All Episodes

 We got a problem here in 2005 or 2003.

-And he says a cops word on the beat.
+And he says the cops weren't on the beat.

 All right, now this gets good.

-This is a little smackdown here between Lou Dobbs and Boy Flink.
+This is a little smackdown here between Lou Dobbs and Buy Flink.

-And it was on CNN Ludbs tonight, first soundbite.
+And it was on CNN Lou Dobbs tonight, first soundbite.

-Dobbs says what you're basically talking about, the Republicans are going to get this administration uh gonna get a bail out of Wall Street, the Democrats are gonna get a new deal, and the result is gonna be what?
+Dobbs says, what you're basically talking about, the Republicans are going to get this administration and going to get a bailout of Wall Street.

-A nationalized nothing nationalized because the the ownership we're gonna take is gonna have no voting rights.
+Nothing nationalized because the ownership we're going to take is going to have no voting rights.

-It is gonna have the right to get the profit.
+It is going to have the right to get the profit.

 A lack of regulation, going back to Ronald Reagan, allowed the private sector to make the kind of mistakes that put us in this trouble.

-We had Ronald Reagan saying government's not the answer to our problem, government's the problem.
+We had Ronald Reagan saying, government's not the answer to our problem.

 Dick Army saying, oh, the markets are smart and the government is dumb.

-This is just in now that they're blaming this on Reagan.
+This is just, and now they're blaming this on Reagan.

-Barney Frank, this this goes right to your front and back doors.
+Barney Frank, this goes right to your front and back doors.

 This whole thing goes right to your front and back doors.